MrInterBugs/watchCat/README.md

     wget https://raw.githubusercontent.com/Salero-tech/watchCat/main/docker-compose.yml
     ```

-    Optionally set the value of the environment variable `RUN_ON_STARTUP` to true to enable run on startup.
+    Optionally set the value of the environment variable `RUN_ON_STARTUP` to true to enable run on startup or `VERBOSE` to true for more output.

  2. Create config folder & download config file [example config](examples/config.yml):